 Fine (Helium) leak testing

-Fine leak testing follows the same vacuum testing principles, but helium gas is introduced either inside or outside the assembly.
-Helium is used for fine leak testing because its minute molecules will seek out the tiniest of leaks (sub-micron), it is also inert which means it will not react with materials.
-It is hundreds of times more sensitive when compared to pressure decay techniques.
+Fine leak testing follows the same vacuum testing principles.
+However, helium gas is introduced either inside or outside the assembly.
+Helium is used for fine leak testing.
+As its minute molecules will seek out the tiniest of leaks (sub-micron).
+It is also inert.
+Which means it will not react with materials.
+Furthermore, it is hundreds of times more sensitive when compared to pressure decay techniques.